 We love our feline companions.
-Their independence and majestic nature is a pleasure to be around . . . but sometimes, we simply have questions about their peculiar behaviors.
+Their independence and majestic nature is a pleasure to be around.
 Around the age of 2, cats start to change their behavior.
 They go from attacking everything in the house, running up and down the furniture, and harassing other family members (including pets), to slowing down, grooming more, and acting more adult-like and mature.
 With this comes a tendency to nap more.

-Sometimes, it can be alarming when an owner notices that their cat is sleeping a lot.
+It can be alarming at first when an owner notices that their cat is sleeping a lot.
 We may wonder if they are sick, depressed, or if they are injured or hurt.
-It's not abnormal to be alarmed by your cat's day-long cat naps . . . but it's important to understand more about the feline species to identify what is normal and what is not normal.
+It's not abnormal to be alarmed by your cat's day-long cat naps, but it's important to understand more about the feline species to identify what is normal and what is not normal.